 10. High Cost-Per-Use

-Toddler toys are expensive, especially if you invest in durable toys made with quality materials.
+Toddler toys are expensive, especially if you invest in durable, high-quality toys.
 At this stage, your toddler's brain is still developing rapidly, and mood swings affect what your little one fixates on and for how long.

-All that development means that the toys you purchase for early toddlerhood may not be very entertaining in later toddlerhood.
+All that development means the toys you purchase for early toddlerhood may not be very engaging later on.

 So, when you spend a decent chunk of change on that neat Montessori-inspired busy board, it becomes frustrating to realize that your toddler may completely ignore it after about a year.